-Siquijor is a small island, just south of Cebu in the Sulu Sea.
+Siquijor is a small island in the Philippines; just south of Cebu in the Sulu Sea.
 And while it has the infrastructure to support tourism, it isn’t overcrowded like the towns of El Nido and Coron.
 The vibe is laid back, the people are friendly, there are stunning beaches and waterfalls to explore, it’s an amazing place to spend a week or two relaxing!